mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 # Arduino-USB-HID-RetroJoystickAdapter
 ## What is this?
-Very cheap and quite easy way to connect most non-USB joysticks and gamepads to almost any machine with USB-port.
+Very cheap and quite easy way to connect many non-USB joysticks and gamepads to almost any machine with USB-port.
 Arduino Board with ATmega32u4 chip with help of Joystick-library does all the USB-work.
 Tested with Windows and Linux desktop computers and ARM based computers like Raspberry Pi and Orange Pi.
 Also worked without a hitch with Samsung Galaxy S4 Android phone and Samguns Galaxy Tab 10.1 Android tablet with OTG-USB cable.

 ## Short version